-The VCU School of Allied Health Professions is an international leader in the education of excellent, innovative and responsible allied health professionals.
+The VCU College of Health Professions is an international leader in the education of excellent, innovative and responsible allied health professionals.
 The school promotes excellence in health care service and encourages collaborative research that generates state-of-the-art and specialized knowledge.
 Educational formats that are technologically advanced and accessible to students through on-campus and distance learning are emphasized.

 The VCU School of Dentistry is committed to oral health care education, research, patient care and community service.
 For more than 120 years, it has served as the Commonwealth of Virginia’s only dental school, preparing men and women for successful careers in private practice, academia, hospitals and public agencies.

-Through teaching and research, the VCU School of Engineering creates knowledge and transforms ideas in engineering and the life sciences into technologies that enhance regional and global prosperity.
+Through teaching and research, the VCU College of Engineering creates knowledge and transforms ideas in engineering and the life sciences into technologies that enhance regional and global prosperity.
 VCU Engineering prepares students for leadership and entrepreneurship through collaborative and interdisciplinary partnerships.

 The VCU School of Medicine provides preeminent education to physicians and scientists in order to improve the quality of health care for humanity.
 Through innovative, scholarly activity and a diverse educational context, the school seeks to create and apply new knowledge and to provide and continuously improve systems of medical and science education.